Wolfgang Gartner: Music

 A total of eight of Gartner's songs have held the #1 position on the Beatport Top 10 Chart.
 His single "Wolfgang's 5th Symphony" was the highest selling song on Beatport.com in 2009.
 Gartner received a Grammy nomination for his remix of Andy Caldwell's "Funk Nasty" in the Best Remixed Recording (Non Classical) Category in 2010.

 On September 20, 2011, Gartner released his first full-length album Weekend in America.
 The album featured vocal cameos from Omarion, Jim Jones & Cam'ron, will.i.am and Eve.
 It peaked at #2 in iTunes' dance chart and #1 in Beatport's album chart.
-Gartner also collaborated with deadmau5 on "Animal Rights","Channel 42" and "Channel 43", with Skrillex on "The Devil's Den", and with Tiesto and Luciana on "We Own the Night".
+Gartner also collaborated with deadmau5 on "Animal Rights", "Channel 42" and "Channel 43", with Skrillex on "The Devil's Den", and with Tiesto and Luciana on "We Own the Night".

-Gartner's music has been featured in a number of video games, including the racing game Midnight Club: Los Angeles ("Squares" and "Montezuma"), snowboarding game Stoked ("Circles"), and as downloadable content for Activision's DJ Hero ("Wolfgang's 5th Symphony"), Dirt Showdown ("Illmerica"), Forza Horizon ("Illmerica"), Forza Horizon 4 ("Ching Ching") and in FIFA 20 (”Anaconda“).
+Gartner's music has been featured in a number of video games, including the racing game Midnight Club: Los Angeles ("Squares" and "Montezuma"), snowboarding game Stoked ("Circles"), and as downloadable content for Activision's DJ Hero and Hi-Fi Rush ("Wolfgang's 5th Symphony"), Dirt Showdown ("Illmerica"), Forza Horizon ("Illmerica"), Forza Horizon 4 ("Ching Ching"), FIFA 20 (”Anaconda“) and in The Crew Motorfest ("Cosa Nostra").
 His music has also been featured in the TV shows Teen Wolf ("Illmerica") and The Secret Circle ("Get Em"), Grey's Anatomy ("There and Back"), How I Met Your Mother ("Menage A Trois"), Arrow ("There and Back") and in the movie Limitless ("Hook Shot").

 "Illmerica" was mashed up with "We Are Your Friends" (by Justice vs Simian) to form the track "Illmerica Are Your Friends" by Australian DJ Steve Camp; the song became popular after it was played as the opening track on episode 186 of Tiësto's radio show Club Life in 2010.

 Gartner was nominated for four International Dance Music Awards in January 2011, including Best Electro/Tech House Track, Best Progressive Track, Best Breakthrough DJ and Best Breakthrough Artist.
 That same month, Gartner announced a new video for the single "Illmerica".
 "Forever", a collaboration with will.i.am, was released on April 12, 2011.
 The music video received regular rotation on MTV UK, MuchMusic (Canada), and AMtv in the USA.
 The single received limited radio airplay in America, while reaching A-List rotation on BBC Radio 1 in the UK.

 His musical style ranges from electro house to progressive house and tech house, as categorized in online record stores such as Beatport.

 Gartner finished in 8th place in the 2013 America's Best DJ competition—a vote and promotion to find out the country's most popular DJ conducted by DJ Times magazine and Pioneer DJ.